-SHRI H. P. SAKSENA (Utter Pra. desh): I would like to have a clarifi cation, Sir.
-In the Statement of Ob jects and Reasons it is stated about the Comptroller and Auditor-General ".....taking into account the portance of the post and the fact that its holder is constitutionally debarred from holding any office under Union or State Governments, after office" Of vacating course. understand that he will not be eligible to hold any office after his retirement: but will you permit him to establish an office of his own for auditing accounts, preparing balance-sheets and carrying on chamber practice as a chartered accountant?
+SHRI H. P. SAKSENA (Uttar Pra. desh): I would like to have a clarification.
+Sir.
+In the Statement of Objects and Reasons it is stated about the Comptroller and Auditor-General ".....taking into account the importance of the post and the fact that its holder is constitutionally deharred from holding any office under Governments, after Union or State vacating office....."
+Of course. he will Ι understand that eligible to hold not retirement: office after his but will you permit him to establish an office of his own for auditing accounts, preparing balance-sheets and carrying on chamber practice as a chartered accountant?